S-STEM Scholarship Program

 - Research and internship opportunities to prepare for graduate school and STEM careers

-The first 11 students in Susquehanna’s BIOS Program cohort are members of the first-year class that entered in the fall of 2012.
-We look forward to welcoming the next cohort to campus soon—the Class of 2017.
+Twenty- two students have entered Susquehanna’s BIOS Program since the fall of 2012.
+We look forward to welcoming the next cohort to campus in the fall of 2014!

 Prospective students: Complete an initial S-STEM program application. »

 Guidance counselors: Nominate a student. »

 The biology department is housed in our new academic facility.
 This $32-million, 81,000 square-foot science building earned LEED silver-level certification.
 It opened in 2010 and is the largest building on campus.
 The new science building includes 19 teaching and research lab, 30 prep and support spaces and a rooftop greenhouse.